About 'The Fractured Man'

 The ghost appears thoughtful and with some trepidation, consideration even, weighs its reply carefully before answering.
 Finally it speaks:

-'It is not I who trembles day or night.
+'It is not I who trembles day and night.
 It is not I who has spent so long in anguish.
 I am not to blame.
 I am here to protect you from yourself.
 My task is clear to me and I keep steadfastly to my duties.
 I will not depart or stray from my calling.
 Misguided anger does not hold the key.
 It is understanding you require.
 Will you be free of me entirely?
 No, I dare say you will not.
 My advice, a gift even, is to impart this knowledge: without help of any sort a solution will not be forthcoming, therefore only an iron will and heady intellect can keep your demons at bay.
 This you know deep down and this is all you will ever have.
 I, though, will always hover close by ready to come to your aid.
 You must acknowledge this if you want to be free of my presence directly.
 But, if you really want me to go, I will.
 Just say the word and I will be gone.
 But I will never leave you entirely - after all it is I who loves you more than any'.

 The man lurches forward, waving his arm wide in an effort to swat away the steamy figure before him.